Wellbeing and Health

 - Attending meetings arranged by the Personal Tutor, whether you have matters of your own to raise, and responding to what is discussed

-- Informing your course tutors in writing, in advance if you must be absent Please inform Student Services by emailing email@example.com, copying in your class teachers
+- Informing your course tutors in writing, in advance if you must be absent Please inform Student and Academic Services by emailing firstname.lastname@example.org, copying in your class teachers

 - Taking the initiative in raising with the Personal Tutor any problems or difficulties affecting your academic work